Ease of Use as a Competitive Advantage for Security Products

 Intelligent Decision Making

-Consider personal firewall software that prompts the user for any new outbound connection.
+Consider a consumer security tool that prompts the user for any new outbound connection.
 Most users will find this unnecessary and annoying, and will disable or uninstall the product.
 Instead, the vendor can make the firewall smarter, so it can make intelligent decisions on the user’s behalf whenever possible.
 Operating as part of an endpoint security suite, the firewall can incorporate not only vendor-built profiles of known, trusted applications into its decision making, but can also account for other behavioral observations when deciding whether to allow the connection.

 When the security product makes informed decisions on the user’s behalf whenever practical, naive users are prevented from making decisions that weaken the system’s security.
 Moreover, they are encouraged to install the product, keep it active and recommend it to their friends.